dwhswenson/hyperblazer-net/_posts/2004-08-30-precision-computation-polynomials.md

     polynomials.
 layout: page
 ---
-{:pdflink: class="fancybox-pdf"}
+{:pdflink: data-fancybox=""}

 I'd had a debate about the importance of using single vs. double precision in calculations based on polynomials.
 I decided to do a little math on it.
 I doubt this is anything groundbreaking, but some people might find the math interesting.